enkidevs/curriculum/nocode-webflow/introduction/diy/getting-started.md

 ---
 ## Content

-Now that we know how to start from a Template, a lot of the times, we will want to start from scratch.

-To create a new project from scratch, go to `Dashboard -> + New Project -> Blank Site`.
+To create a new project from scratch, go to your [dashboard](https://webflow.com/dashboard), click on the `New Project` button and select `Blank Site`.

 A new popup window will ask you to name your project.
 After giving it a name, press create and you're done.